-This method is pretty much just smothering the weeds until they die, but it is effective.
+This method is pretty much just smothering the weeds with newspaper until they die, but it is effective.
 You’ll want to lay down a layer of the newspaper that’s at least four pieces thick, although the more the better, since what you’re trying to do is stop the plants from getting any sun.

 This will also kill any new sprouts starting to grow since they won’t be getting any sun right from the get-go.

 This one involves making your own weed-killer concoction with things that you already have at home.
 This combination works incredibly well, each component helping the other to be more potent and more effective than they would be by themselves.

 To make this, you’ll mix two cups of ordinary table salt, one gallon of vinegar, and one teaspoon of liquid dishwashing soap.
 The soap is just to help break the surface tension so the mixture will stick to the plant you’re getting rid of, so you don’t need a large amount.

 You’ll start by dissolving the salt into the vinegar, either by shaking or stirring, then adding the soap in.